 What are sleep difficulties?

 It’s likely that all of us will have struggled with sleep at some point in our lives; nights spent tossing and turning leading us to feel tired the next day.
 Some people’s lifestyles (such as having a young child) will mean they are unable to sleep as much as they need, but your sleep can also be heavily affected by stress or when you’re feeling low.
 Many people find themselves lying awake at night with worries racing through their minds.
 Sleeping difficulties are commonly known as ‘insomnia’.
-It's important to remember that if you are struggling, help is available.
+It's important to remember that if you are struggling, we can help.
+TALKWORKS is Devon's NHS Talking Therapy Service (excluding Plymouth).
+We're free, effective and confidential.

 How are you feeling?